IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

  1. Run `pod init`.

-### Installing the Client SDK with CocoaPods
+### Installing the client SDK with CocoaPods
 {: #custom-ios-sdk-cocoapods}

-Use the CocoaPods dependency manager to install the {{site.data.keyword.amashort}} Client SDK.
+Use the CocoaPods dependency manager to install the {{site.data.keyword.amashort}} client SDK.

 1. Open Terminal and navigate to the root directory of your iOS project.